topherlee/picastro-frontend/README.md

 ## Building and Running the Application

 ### For iOS Development
-After cloning/pulling the source code onto your local machine, `cd` into the project folder, then run `cd ios` to change to the ios folder, afterwards run `pod install` to install all dependencies.
-The next step is to execute the command `npx react-native run-ios`.
+- Clone the source code onto your local machine
+- `cd` into the root project folder
+- Run `npm install` to install dependencies
+- `cd ios` to change to the ios folder
+- Run `pod install` to install Xcode dependencies
+- `cd ..` to get back to the root project folder
+- Run the command `npx react-native start`
+- Execute `npx react-native run-ios` to start the iOS Simulator and wait for the app to automatically launch

 ### For Android Development
-After cloning/pulling the source code onto your local machine, `cd` into the project folder, then run `npm install` to install all dependencies.
-In order to start the emulator, run the command `npx react-native start`, and after the emulator has been started completely, run `npx react-native run-android`.
+- Clone the source code onto your local machine
+- `cd` into the project folder
+- Run `npm install` to install all dependencies
+- Run the command `npx react-native start`
+- Execute `npx react-native run-android` to start the Android Emulator and wait for the app to automatically launch

 ## Team Members